 At the end of a long day of balancing all the stresses that modern life throws at you, once you finally get to sit down and put your feet up, how do you spend those last couple of hours of downtime before you go to sleep?
 And how do your children spend this time?
+What is this blue light that people keep warning me about?

 If you’re like most people living in the year 2020, there is a good chance you are drawn into the temptation of scrolling mindlessly through social media, or reading the news on your favourite news app.
 And just in the next room, your kids are probably playing their new favourite mobile game or poring over an endless stream of YouTube or Netflix videos.